sergiodxa/remix-auth/docs/strategies/kcd.md

 export let loader: LoaderFunction = async ({ request }) => {
   await auth.authenticate("kcd", request, {
     // If the user was authenticated, we redirect them to their profile page
-    // This redirect is optional, if not defined the user will be returnted by
+    // This redirect is optional, if not defined the user will be returned by
     // the `authenticate` function and you can render something on this page
     // manually redirect the user.
     successRedirect: "/me",